ErlendKH/data1200-group-exam/README.md

 ---
 ## Structure of project

-We have two `index` files.
-One before accessibility check and one after.
-The `style.css`file
+We have two `index` and stylesheets files - versions for before and after doing an accessibility check with AChecker.